dedis/d-voting/README.md

 In the D-Voting system a single D-Voting smart contract handles the elections.
 The smart contract ensures that elections follow a correct workflow to guarantees its desirable properties such as privacy.
-For example, the smart contract won't allow ballots to be decrypted if they haven't been shuffled by a threshold of nodes before.
+For example, the smart contract won't allow ballots to be decrypted if they haven't been previously shuffled by a threshold of nodes.

 ## Services

 Apart from executing smart contracts, blockchain nodes need additional side services to support an election.
-Side services can read from the global state and send transactions.
+Side services can read from the global state and send transactions to write to it via the D-Voting smart contract.
 They are used to perform specific protocol executions not directly related to blockchain protocols such as the distributed key generation (DKG) and verifiable shuffling protocols.

 ### DKG

 DKG stands for Distributed Key Generation.
-This service allows the creation of a key-pair that is distributed among multiple participants.
+This service allows the creation of a distributed key-pair among multiple participants.
 Data encrypted with the key-pair can only be decrypted with the contribution of a threshold of participants.
 This makes it convenient to distribute trust on encrypted data.
 In the D-Voting project we use the Pedersen [[1]] version of DKG.

 The DKG service needs to be setup at the beginning of each new election - we want each election to have its own key-pair.
 Doing the setup requires two steps: